 Sec.
-20-121. - Compliance required.
+20-12. - Compliance required.

-After the effective date of the ordinance from which this chapter derives, no plat of a subdivision of land, subject to the jurisdiction of this chapter, will be filed or recorded by the county register of deeds until it has been submitted to and approved by the planning commission staff.
+After the effective date of the ordinance from which this chapter derives, no plat of a subdivision of land, subject to the jurisdiction of this chapter, will be filed or recorded by the county register of deeds until it has been submitted to and approved by the Planning Department.
 This includes all divisions of land as defined in section 20-6.